CSS Tennessee (1863): Design, description and construction

 Tennessee was built at Selma, Alabama, where she was commissioned on February 16, 1864.
 CSS Baltic towed her to Mobile, where she was fitted out.

 Tennessee was laid down in October 1862, hull and other woodwork turned out by Henry D. Bassett, who launched her the following February, ready for towing to Mobile to be engined and armed.
 Her steam plant came from the steamer USS Alonzo Child.
-Her casemate design differed materially from CSS Columbia and CSS Texas, but iron plate was the same 2 by 10 in (50 by 250 mm) as used on CSS Huntsville and CSS Tuscaloosa but triple thickness instead of double; her iron plate was made by the Shelby Iron Company in Shelby, Alabama.
+Her casemate design differed materially from CSS Columbia and CSS Texas, but the iron plate was the same 2 by 10 in (50 by 250 mm) as used on CSS Huntsville and CSS Tuscaloosa but triple thickness instead of double; her iron plate was made by the Shelby Iron Company in Shelby, Alabama.
 A fearsome detail of her defensive armament was a "hot water attachment to her boilers for repelling boarders, throwing one water stream from forward of the casemate and one aft."

 The vicissitudes implicit in creating such an ironclad are graphically conveyed by Admiral Franklin Buchanan, writing September 20, 1863 to Confederate Navy Secretary Stephen Mallory:

 The work on the Tennessee has progressed for some weeks past, under Mr. Pierce, as fast as the means in his power would permit.
 There is much delay for want of plate and bolt iron.
 It was impossible to iron both sponsons at the same time, as the vessel had to be careened several feet to enable them to put the iron on.
 Even then several of the workmen were waist deep in the water to accomplish it — to careen her, large beams 12 feet (3.7 m) square had to be run out of her posts and secured, on which several tons of iron had to be placed, and during the progress of putting on the sponson iron the shield iron could not be put on.
 The work has been carried on night and day when it could be done advantageously.
 I visited the Nashville and Tennessee frequently and, to secure and control the services of the mechanics, I have had them all conscripted and detailed to work under my orders.
 Previously, they were very independent and stopped working when they pleased.